 According to Forbes, over 80% of American employees say they don’t feel recognized or rewarded.
 Imagine doing all that extra work for a company, and then no one ever bothers to recognize the work you put in.

-When employee efficiency goes unnoticed, sooner than later, the incentive and motivation employees have towards doing the good work also fade out.
+When employee efficiency goes unnoticed, sooner than later, the incentive and motivation employees have towards doing the good work gradually fades away.

 Some might go for social recognition, while some might opt for monetary rewards.
 Whatever the case, take into account the suggestions the employees have and then design a reward and recognition program that reflects the same.